JOIN LOGIN JOIN

 No Resource Farming, Just the Fight

-There is no mineral or gas collection during standard matches; the focus is on positioning, pressure, and execution.
+There is no mineral or gas collection during standard matches.
+The focus is on positioning, pressure, and execution.
 Resource mechanics are planned for campaign play later, but competitive games stay fast and focused on combat.

 Army Building: Three Layers That Matter